VAT gets paid on the majority of goods and services. But how does the UK Government justify taxing these ten non-essentials as 'luxury' items?

 Related News: UK Rules Guide to Tax on Shopping and Services

-As a result of the 2020 budget, the UK Government announced that they will scrap the 5% rate of VAT on women's sanitary products from the 1st of January 2021.
+During the 2020 budget, the UK Government announced that the 5% rate of VAT has been abolished on women's sanitary products starting from the 1st of January 2021.

 Period poverty (e.g. having a lack of access to sanitary products due to financial constraints) affects many school age children and college students in the United Kingdom.